-Truck accident cases often involve more pieces of evidence than are used in your typical motor vehicle accident case.
+Truck accident cases often involve more pieces of evidence that are used in your typical motor vehicle accident case.
 Evidence that is typically presented in truck accident cases includes:

-- The police accident report, which will document the officer’s findings and may even include the officer’s opinion as to who may have been at fault for the accident.
+- The police accident report will document the officer’s findings and may even include the officer’s opinion as to who may have been at fault for the accident.

-- The truck driver’s logs, which show how long the driver had been behind the wheel prior to the accident.
+- The truck driver’s logs show how long the driver had been behind the wheel prior to the accident.
 Drivers are limited in how long they may operate a truck at any one time, so a driver operating past those limits may have been fatigued behind the wheel.

-- The load manifest, which can show if the truck was improperly loaded.
+- The load manifest can show if the truck was improperly loaded.

-- The truck’s maintenance logs, which can show if the truck was inadequately or improperly maintained.
+- The truck’s maintenance logs can show if the truck was inadequately or improperly maintained.

 In addition to evidence to prove how the accident occurred and who was at fault, you will also need to present medical and financial evidence to demonstrate what kind of damages you have suffered.

-Can a Lawyer Work to Get the Needed Information from the Trucking Company?
+Can a Lawyer Work Get the Needed Information from the Trucking Company?

 Much of the evidence needed in a trucking accident claim is held by the trucking company.
 When your attorney brings a claim for compensation against the trucking company, your attorney will need to secure those documents and evidence from the company.